 The revised Graduate Exit Survey was first administered as part of the degree process in fall 2013.
 Since that time, SSC has refined and revised the Graduate Exit Survey to reflect the needs of the College.
-In 2018-19, three hundred sixty-eight students completed the 69 question survey.
+In 2019-20, three hundred sixty-one students completed the 69 question survey.
 Participation in the survey is required as part of the graduation process.
-"Quality of teaching in your major field of study" scored highest overall with 81.0% of students choosing excellent or above average while the "quality of computer laboratory equipment" received the lowest score with only 51.6% of students choosing excellent or above average.
-"Quality of classroom equipment" scored low alsoat 56.8%.
-The majority of the responses and comments reflected positive experiences by the students, but students repeatedly referenced the lack of quality lab equipment.
-SSC is still in the process of renovating the science laboratories with a Title III S.T.E.M.
-Grant.
-The other labs have not received updated equipment recently.
+"Faculty commitment to student success and learning" scored highest overall with 80.7% of students choosing excellent or above average while the "College orientation through the PASS Course" received the lowest score with only 54.8% of students choosing excellent or above average.
+This course was replaced with Learning Strategies.
+The majority of the responses and comments reflected positive experiences by the students, but students repeatedly referenced the lack of quality wi-fi and the condition of parking lots.
+SSC is updating the wi-fi.

 The College is continuing the endeavor to formalize its process for assessing SSC students that transfer to four-year institutions.
 SSC is increasing efforts to track students as they progress in their careers and education.
 To accomplish this goal, SSC requests information from the main transfer institutions for our students.
-The information provided is based on data from University of Oklahoma, Oklahoma State University, and University of Central Oklahoma.
-Mean GPA's for students who transfer from SSC to the primary receiving institutions are about the same as the average GPA at these institutions, having a difference from -0.23 to +0.03.
-SSC students complete courses at these institutions successfully at a rate of 90.3%.
+The information provided is based on data from University of Oklahoma, East Central University, and University of Central Oklahoma.
+Mean GPA's for students who transfer from SSC to the primary receiving institutions are about the same as the average GPA at these institutions, having a difference from -0.01 to +0.12.
+SSC students complete courses at these institutions successfully at a rate of 89.8%.